Tattoo Sizes: Knowing What you Want

 Extra Small (XS), Small (S), and Large (L)

 Large (L) and Extra Large (XL)

 And there you have it!
 Tattoo sizing – explained!

 * * *

-Head on over to jhaiho.com to book your appointment with some of Bangalore’s top tattoo artists today and get up to 50% off!
+Head on over to jhaiho.com and book your appointment with some of Bangalore’s top tattoo artists today!

 Need some design inspiration?
 Check out our Instagram!